proycon/LaMachine/README.md

 Installation & Usage
 ======================

-1) Obtain Vagrant from https://www.vagrantup.com/downloads.html or your package manager
+1. Obtain Vagrant from https://www.vagrantup.com/downloads.html or your package manager.
-2) Obtain Virtual Box from https://www.virtualbox.org/ or your package manager
+2. Obtain Virtual Box from https://www.virtualbox.org/ or your package manager.

 On most Linux distributions, steps one and two may be combined with a simple command:
- Ubuntu: sudo apt-get install virtualbox vagrant
+ Ubuntu: ``sudo apt-get install virtualbox vagrant``
- Arch: sudo pacman -Syu virtualbox vagrant
+ Arch: ``sudo pacman -Syu virtualbox vagrant``

-3) Clone this repository and navigate to the directory in the terminal
+3. Clone this repository and navigate to the directory in the terminal
-4) Set up the VM: ``vagrant up``
+4. Power up the VM: ``vagrant up`` (this will download and install everything the first time)
-5) SSH into your VM: ``vagrant ssh``
+5. SSH into your VM: ``vagrant ssh``